saurvs/astro-rust/README.md

 **Saturn**

-* position of the ring
+* elements of the ring

 **Transform**